 Click here for more information on cold sores.

-A recent innovation, Blistex Deep Renewal, was created to help rejuvenate lips that are beginning to exhibit signs of aging.
-A combination of Coenzyme Q-10, hyaluronic filling spheres, collagen, anti-oxidants, vitamins, and light refractors help restore lips to a smooth, soft state.
-In clinical trials, Deep Renewal significantly reduced the appearance of fine lines and wrinkles on the surface of lips within four weeks of regular use.
+Blistex Deep Renewal, was created to help rejuvenate lips that are beginning to exhibit signs of aging.
+A combination of Coenzyme Q-10, hyaluronic filling spheres, anti-oxidants, and vitamins help restore lips to a smooth, soft state.
+In clinical trials, Deep Renewal has been shown to reduce the appearance of visible signs of aging and improve lip health an vitality with consistent use.

 Click here for more information on Your Lips & Aging.